belcurv/ultimate_angular/notes/notes.md

 Why are we using $scope again now that we're binding properties and methods directly to controllers (controll as)?
 Because there are certain properties of the $scope object that are only available to us via the actual $scope object.
 Because we're binding everything to the 'this' keyword, we really only use $scope for specific special features only it provides.

-We're going to set this up inside `newClassifiedsCtrl`.
+We're going to set this up inside our newClassifieds controller.
 Here's a demo example where we setup a watcher to log a message to the console if some value becomes equal to 2:
 ```
     (function () {